Abdulkhadir63/Adventureworks-Data-Lakehouse-Pipeline/README.md

 This keeps the engineering pipeline focused on preparing reliable datasets while allowing the reporting layer to handle business calculations and visualizations.

----

 # 🚧 Challenges I Faced

 Building this project wasn't always straightforward.
 Along the way I ran into several issues that pushed me to understand the tools more deeply.

 Some of the challenges included:

-- Setting up Apache Airflow locally with Docker.
+- Setting up Apache Airflow locally with Docker and managing environment connections securely via JSON environment variables.
-- Connecting Airflow to Databricks Workflows.
+- Connecting Airflow to Databricks Workflows using REST APIs and configuring correct token authentication.
-- Learning Delta Lake MERGE operations.
+- Learning Delta Lake MERGE operations and stateful high-water mark timestamp logic.
 - Designing a Star Schema from transactional data.
-- Implementing incremental processing.
+- Implementing efficient incremental processing.
 - Handling data quality validation.
 - Organizing the project into a maintainable structure.
 - Understanding how all the technologies work together in a single pipeline.